-Note that the Start and Rescan buttons have different functions in the program.
+Note that the Start and Run delta migration buttons have different functions in the program.
 When the migration process has been completed and you run the migration job again by using the Start button, the items that were not migrated in the previous migration run(s) (because they failed or did not exist on the source server) will not be migrated in this run either.

 Each item is migrated only once

-- A new email has been received – the Rescan will migrate this email to the target server.
+- A new email has been received – the item will be migrated to the target server.

-- An appointment date has been changed – the Rescan will not migrate that appointment item.
+- An appointment date has been changed – the appointment item will not be migrated.

-- A document has been copied from folder A to folder B – the Rescan will migrate the document from folder B to the target server.
-Consequently, there will be two copies of the document on the target server: in folder A (migrated previously) and B (migrated using Rescan).
+- A document has been copied from folder A to folder B – the document will be migrated from folder B to the target server.
+Consequently, there will be two copies of the document on the target server: in folder A (migrated previously) and B (migrated using the Run delta migration feature).
 This duplicate is created because, from the program's point of view, the copied document is considered as a new item.

-- An email has been moved from the Inbox folder to the Archive folder – the Rescan will migrate the email from the Archive folder.
+- An email has been moved from the Inbox folder to the Archive folder – the email from the Archive folder will be migrated.
 However, the email will not be removed from the Inbox folder on the target server.
-Consequently, there will be two copies of that email on the target server: in the Inbox folder (migrated previously) and in the Archive folder (migrated using Rescan).
+Consequently, there will be two copies of that email on the target server: in the Inbox folder (migrated previously) and in the Archive folder (migrated using the Run delta migration feature).

-- A calendar item has been deleted (moved to the Deleted Items folder) – the Rescan will migrate the calendar item from the Deleted Items folder (provided that this folder has not been excluded from a migration job – read more about the folder filter).
+- A calendar item has been deleted (moved to the Deleted Items folder) – the calendar item from the Deleted Items folder will be migrated (provided that this folder has not been excluded from a migration job – read more about the folder filter).
 However, the item will not be removed from the Calendar folder on the target server.
-Consequently, there will be two copies of that item on the target server: in the Calendar folder (migrated previously) and in the Deleted Items folder (migrated using Rescan).
+Consequently, there will be two copies of that item on the target server: in the Calendar folder (migrated previously) and in the Deleted Items folder (migrated using the Run delta migration feature).

-- An email status has changed from unread to read – the Rescan will not migrate the email again (this would create a duplicate) nor update its status on the target server (the program cannot modify the data in your environment).
-If the email was marked as unread during the initial migration, it will still be marked as such after running the Rescan.
+- An email status has changed from unread to read – the program will not migrate the email again (this would create a duplicate) nor update its status on the target server (the program cannot modify the data in your environment).
+If the email was marked as unread during the initial migration, it will still be marked as such after running delta migration.

-In addition, in the case of a staged migration or similar migration scenarios, items excluded from being migrated by using a time filter will be migrated with the Rescan function once that filter is removed (or modified to include all or some of the items that were initially excluded from the migration job).
+In addition, in the case of a staged migration or similar migration scenarios, items excluded from being migrated by using a time filter will be migrated with the Run delta migration feature once that filter is removed (or modified to include all or some of the items that were initially excluded from the migration job).
 For more information on how to edit a migration job and modify the time filter, see this article.